Mark S. Roman

 CERTIFIED CIVIL TRIAL LAWYER WITH DECADES OF EXPERIENCE

 Attorney Mark Roman is a Board Certified Civil Trial Lawyer practicing across the State of Florida.
 He founded Roman & Gaynor in 1996 out of a passion to help accident victims rebuild their lives.
 He is a Tampa Bay native, and is passionate about representing the injured in his hometown.
-He received his undergraduate education from University of Florida College of Journalism in 1981, and after working as a writer for a season, he decided to return to school to pursue his Juris Doctor, which he obtained from Florida State University College of Law in 1986.
+He received his undergraduate education from the University of Florida College of Journalism in 1981, and after working as a writer for a season, he decided to return to school to pursue his Juris Doctor, which he obtained from Florida State University College of Law in 1986.

 Mark has an incredible work ethic.
 He was born to immigrant parents and worked many blue-collar jobs to pay his way through school.
 Attorney Mark Roman is one of the few attorneys who has passed the rigorous examination to become Board Certified as an expert in Civil Trial Law.
 This designation is something that less than 2% of Florida attorneys possess.